galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/faqs/compining_fastq_files_of_one_sample.md

 contributors: [EngyNasr]
 ---

-Good to combine the files from the same run before running QC.
-You could create a collection per run with all fastq files and then use the collection operation to concatenate all files in collection in 1 file
+After sequencing with MinKNOW software, it is a good approach to combine the files from the same run before processing them.
+You could create a collection per run with all fastq files and then use the collection operation to concatenate all files in a collection.